 - Our major Teaching and Learning award – the ANZAM Innovative Management Educator of the Year.

 Journal of Management & Organization

 We believe that a journal that presents research from the context of issues in our region is an important part of our Academy.
 In the long-term we want this journal to be self-sustaining.
 In the immediate future we do need to fund its development.
-Currently it is B ranked on the ABDC journals list.
+Currently it has a 2020 Impact Factor of 4.139.
 Your staff may find JMO an appropriate outlet for their research; equally its focus on context and the local influence of its international editorial board enhance the relevance of the research articles it contains.

-Considerable resources go into overviewing and supporting the annual Conference even though the event does generally make a small surplus.
+Considerable resources go into overviewing and supporting the annual Conference.
 The ANZAM Board is working to maintain the ANZAM annual conference as a major regional conference.
 Our inclusion of “Interactive Papers” supports research publications under development.
 Our many workshops and symposia provide a focus on issues of real relevance and support career development.

 Research and Analysis

 In 2017/18 ANZAM spent $10,000 on its latest Research Productivity Survey.
 This provides solid research evidence for the state of research output by academic staff across Australian universities and should also benefit our New Zealand members.

 Your membership also ensures the continuation of the only organisation for Management educators in the Australian and New Zealand region.